risc0/risc0-ethereum/contracts/script/README.md

 ### Schedule the update

-1. Set the verifier selector and estop address for the verifier:

-    > TIP: One place to find this information is in `./contracts/test/RiscZeroGroth16Verifier.t.sol` for the `RiscZeroGroth16Verifier` or you can run `bash contracts/script/manage SetVerifierSelector` for the `RiscZeroSetVerifier`.
+1. Dry run the transaction to schedule the remove verifier operation:

     ```sh
-    export VERIFIER_SELECTOR="0x..."
+    VERIFIER_SELECTOR="0x..." contracts/script/manage ScheduleRemoveVerifier
     ```

-2. Dry the transaction to schedule the remove verifier operation:

-    ```sh
-    bash contracts/script/manage ScheduleRemoveVerifier
-    ```

-3. Run the command again with `--broadcast`
+2. Run the command again with `--broadcast`

     This will send one transaction from the admin address.

 ### Finish the update

-1. Set the verifier selector and estop address for the verifier:

-    > TIP: One place to find this information is in `./contracts/test/RiscZeroGroth16Verifier.t.sol` for the `RiscZeroGroth16Verifier` or you can run `bash contracts/script/manage SetVerifierSelector` for the `RiscZeroSetVerifier`.
+1. Dry run the transaction to execute the remove verifier operation:

     ```sh
-    export VERIFIER_SELECTOR="0x..."
+    VERIFIER_SELECTOR="0x..." contracts/script/manage FinishRemoveVerifier
     ```

-2. Dry the transaction to execute the remove verifier operation:
+2. Run the command again with `--broadcast`

+    This will send one transaction from the admin address.

+3. Update `deployment.toml` and set `unroutable = true` on the removed verifier.

+4. Test the deployment.

     ```sh
-    bash contracts/script/manage FinishRemoveVerifier
-    ```

-3. Run the command again with `--broadcast`

-    This will send one transaction from the admin address.

-4. Update `deployment.toml` and set `unroutable = true` on the removed verifier.

-5. Test the deployment.

-    ```console
-    FOUNDRY_PROFILE=deployment-test forge test -vv --fork-url=${RPC_URL:?}
+    contracts/script/test
     ```

 ## Update the TimelockController minimum delay